 The BES Client Deploy Tool starts by getting a list of computers from the Active Directory server and remotely connecting to the computers (accessing 100 computers at a time) to see if the BES Client service is already installed on each computer.
-If so, it reports Installed along with the status of the BES Client service such as Running, Stopped, etc. If it can't determine the status due to a permissions problem or for any other reason, it will report Status Unknown.
-Otherwise it reports Not Installed - unless it can't communicate with the computer at all, in which case it reports Not Responding.
+If so, it reports Installed along with the status of the BES Client service such as Running, Stopped, etc. If it cannot determine the status due to a permissions problem or for any other reason, it will report Status Unknown.
+Otherwise it reports Not Installed - unless it cannot communicate with the computer at all, in which case it reports Not Responding.

 If the BES Client is not yet installed, the tool provides interfaces that allow you to issue a Remote Procedural Call that accesses the shared installer and - with the proper domain administration credentials - runs it silently, with no end user interaction.
-Here's how to use the tool:
+Here is how to use the tool:

-- 1 The BES Client Deploy Tool is created by the BES Installation Generator.
-You can launch the tool from the BES Installation Guide (click the Install BES Components > Install BES Clients > Install Remotely button) or launch it directly from Start > Programs >BigFix Enterprise > BES Client Deploy. - 2 The resulting dialog offers three ways to deploy the BES Clients: - Find computers using Active Directory.
+- The BES Client Deploy Tool is created by the BES Installation Generator.
+You can launch the tool from the BES Installation Guide (click the Install BES Components > Install BES Clients > Install Remotely button) or launch it directly from Start > Programs >BigFix Enterprise > BES Client Deploy. - 2.
+The resulting dialog offers three ways to deploy the BES Clients: - Find computers using Active Directory.
 The BES Client Deploy tool contacts the Active Directory server to get a list of all of the computers in the domain.
 It checks each of the computers to see if the BES Client is already installed and displays this information in a list. - Find computers using NT 4.0 Domains.
 All the computers in the domain are listed with a status flag indicating whether the BES Client has been installed or not. - Find computers specified in a list.
 Based on how your network resolves computer addresses, you will need to provide a list of computer names, IP address ranges, or hostnames.
 The list must have one name / IP address range / hostname per line.
-Using this option, the BES Client Deploy Tool will not attempt to discover any computers, but instead will attempt to install directly to all the listed computers. - 3 Type in a username and password that has administrative access to the desired computers.
+Using this option, the BES Client Deploy Tool will not attempt to discover any computers, but instead will attempt to install directly to all the listed computers. - 3.
+Type in a username and password that has administrative access to the desired computers.
 In most cases, this is a domain administrator account.
 If you are using the computer list option, you can specify a local account on the remote computers (such as the local administrator account) that have administrative privileges.
 The rest of the client deployment process will use this username/password so if the account does not have the appropriate access on the remote computers, you will receive errors that access is denied.

-4 BES Client on, and the g computers to install the ntinue.

-Computer Name △ Domain Status

-BESINTERNAL bigfix Installed (Running)
+4 Please select one or m BES Client on, and the g computers to install the ntinue.
+Computer Name △ Domain Status - BIGFIX BESINTERNAL BIGBIRD BLUEBIRD BLUEJAY BUDDHA BUTTER CAMUS CHANSEY HAW/K HEPHAESTUS HERMES HERON bigfix bigfix bigfix bigfix bigfix bigfix bigfix bigfix bigfix bigfix bigfix bigfix Installed (Running) Installed (Running) Not Responding Not Responding Installed (Running) Installed (Running) Not Responding Installed (Running) Not Responding Installed (Running)

-BIGBIRD bigfix Installed (Running) -

-BLUEBIRD bigfix Not Responding

-Б вібріх BLUEJAY bigfix Not Responding

-BUDDHA bigfix Not Responding

-BUTTER bigfix Installed (Running)

-CAMUS bigfix Installed (Running)

-CHANSEY bigfix Installed (Running)

-HAWK bigfix Not Responding

-HEPHAESTUS bigfix Installed (Running)

-HERMES bigfix Not Responding

-HERON bigfix Installed (Running)